 FEMA has contracted with the Department of Health and Human Services Division of Cost Allocation for indirect cost rate negotiation services.
-The state's indirect costs are calculated at a rate of 5.34% as reflected in an agreement contracted between Delaware Department of Safety and Homeland Security and the U.S. Department of Homeland Security, FEMA.
-The rate was applied to the direct salaries and wage costs.
+For a period ending June 30, 2019 The state's indirect costs were calculated at a rate of 5.34% as reflected in an agreement contracted between Delaware Department of Safety and Homeland Security and the U.S. Department of Homeland Security, FEMA.
+A new indirect cost rate agreement is not expected until September 2019 so the previous rate has been included as a placeholder for the expected new rate agreement.
+The rate was applied to the direct salaries and wage costs and estimated for a year.

-A copier yearly lease with costs calculated at a 40 % rate of use at the US 13 scalehouse for MCSAP activities.
+A copier yearly lease with costs calculated at a 40 % rate of use at the US 13 scale house for MCSAP activities.

-Vehicle maintenance costs are estimated at a minimal level for unexpected vehicle sevice not completed by State funded resources.
+Vehicle maintenance costs are estimated at a minimal level for unexpected vehicle service not completed by State funded resources.
 The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.